Who's Who in Musicals: Ro - Ru

 The result was The Pajama Game (1954), a long-running hit that featured Bob Fosse's trademark choreography and Adler & Ross's hit songs "Hey There" and "Hernando's Hideaway."
 The same team followed this with the equally popular Damn Yankees (1955), which included the songs "Whatever Lola Wants" and "Heart."
 Plagued by severe bronchial problems since his childhood, Ross died of leukemia while his two Broadway hits were still running.
 His untimely passing at age 29 was a tragic loss to an art form that sorely needed his unique gifts.

 Routledge delighted audiences as "Ruth" in the acclaimed NY Shakespere Festival's Central Park production of Pirates of Penzance (1980), but did not stay for the Broadway run that followed.
 Returning to the UK, she won new fame as the insufferable housewife "Hyacinth Bucket" ("It's Bouquet!") in the popular BBC2 sitcom Keeping Up Appearances.
 Routledge continues to make frequent stage and television appearances in Britain.
 After winning an Olivier Award for her performance as "The Old Lady" in a Scottish Opera production of Candide (1988), she played "Aunt Nettie" in the National Theatre production of Carousel (1992).
-Her recent non-musical roles have included "Queen Mary" in Crown Matrimonial (2008) and "Myra" in Admission: One Shilling (2011).
+Her non-musical roles included "Queen Mary" in Crown Matrimonial (2008) and "Myra" in Admission: One Shilling (2011).
+Never married, Routledge was appointed OBE in 1993 and CBE in 2004.

 "Only When You're in My Arms" and "A Kiss to Build a Dream On" epitomize Kalmar and Ruby's smooth blend of words and music.
 MGM immortalized the team in the entertaining (and highly fictionalized) biographical musical Three Little Words (1950); Red Skelton played Ruby, who made a cameo appearance as a baseball coach.
 Ruby continued composing with various lyricists through the 1940s, writing the popular "Give Me the Simple Life" with Rube Bloom.
 He made occasional public appearances through his final years.